adtork/vWAN-Traffic-Flow-Scenarios/README.md

 ♦This same flow would also work from IPSEC VNG to ExpressRoute VNG.
 However, ExR VNG to ExR VNG requires Global Reach. vWAN does to allow ExR to ExR transit!
 <br>
 <br>
-○ Traffic Walk -Spoke to Branch via ExR
+○ Traffic Walk -Spoke to Branch across vHubs via ExR
 <br>
 •Spoke2VM--> Route Service VIP vHub
 <br>